What is email therapy?

 If you have not written before your appointment time, your therapist will contact you via the Wellbeing Portal.
 You may not automatically be offered another appointment.
 If you know that you are not going to be able to send in your email in time, please let us know so that your appointment time can be re-allocated.

 How long can I have email therapy?

-Your therapist will agree with you how many email exchanges you will have.
-It may be that after you have written and received several replies, the therapist invites you to summarise what you have learnt from the process, ask you to review what is working well, and encourage you to think about whether you are ready to work towards an ending, or whether you would like to proceed with further emails.
+Your therapist will agree with you how many email exchanges you will have; most people who engage in email therapy have around 4-6 email exchanges with their therapist.
+It may be that after you have written and received a number of replies, the therapist invites you to summarise what you have learnt from the process, ask you to review what is working well, and encourage you to think about whether you are ready to work towards an ending, or whether you would like to proceed with further emails.
 Often this sort of evaluation can help you to get the most from your email therapy exchanges.

 What about confidentiality?

 To secure more privacy in your emails, we recommend you use your Warwick email address as we can't guarantee the security and privacy offered by other email accounts.

 To uphold the policy of confidentiality, no information is recorded on any central student records.
 Once you are undertaking email therapy, email folders are opened to store your emails and all replies are accessible by the email therapists only.
 At the end of each academic year, email folders are archived (unless therapy is continuing).

 What if I need urgent help or support?

 Any emails submitted are responded to during your next scheduled session, and may not be read before then.
 If you feel you need a more immediate response, you may like to consider accessing a different source of support.
 You may want to contact NHS Direct for information or your GP surgery (they will have an out of hours service if required) or get in touch with the Samaritans who offer a 24/7 listening service.
 For any on-campus emergency situations, contact security on 02476 522083.